Are you ready to make better business decisions?

-A/B testing is used in virtually all industries, science and academia.
-Instead of relying on intuition, successful businesses are increasingly shifting to make decisions based on data through experimentation and statistical testing.
-If you are interested in understanding how to utilize data-backed testing strategies to inform your decision-making, this course is for you.
-We will cover the foundations of A/B testing, and teach you, hands-on, how to plan and scope, execute, and analyze statistical tests in your own work environment.
+Instead of relying on intuition, successful businesses are increasingly shifting to make decisions based on data through experimentation and statistical testing with A/B testing.
+Used in virtually all industries, science and academia, this workshop will help you understand how to utilize data-backed testing strategies to inform your decision-making.
+We will cover the foundations of A/B testing and teach you, hands-on, how to plan and scope, execute, and analyze statistical tests in your own work environment.

 This Workshop is designed for: